-5) Carefully position your new speaker by lining up the mounting holes.
+Do this by carefully lining up the mounting holes.
 Take care not to touch the speaker cone (front and back), when handling it.
 Make sure the terminals are positioned the same way too, usually up.

-Unlike in the video, I suggest doing this by hand using a screwdriver and not a drill.
+Unlike in the video, I suggest doing this by hand using a manual screwdriver and not a powered equivalent

 This will minimise the risk of damaging the frame by overtighening, or damaging the speaker cone by bumping the drill into its reverse face.